A parameterized block-splitting preconditioner for indefinite least squares problem: Numerical experiments

 and optimal value for $\alpha$ is

 Also, we have

 We have solved the system \eqref{Eq06} using the PBS method (Eq. \eqref{Eq09}).
 The initial guess is set to be a zeros vector and the iteration is stopped as soon as residual norm of the system is reduced by a factor of $10^{11}$.
-The number of iterations for the convergence for the optimum value $\alpha$ and some other values have been presented in Table \ref{Tbl1}.
+The number of iterations for the convergence and the CPU CPU processing time in second for the optimum value of $\alpha$ and some other values have been presented in Table \ref{Tbl1}.
 The numerical results confirm the theoretical results.

 \end{example}

 \begin{example} \rm In this example, we use four matrices TOLS340,TOLS1090, TOLS2000 and TOLS400 from Matrix Market (\url{https://math.nist.gov/MatrixMarket/}).
 The Tolosa matrices are encountered in the stability analysis of an aircraft flight model.
 The notable modes of this system are characterized by complex eigenvalues, with their imaginary parts situated within a specified frequency range.
 The objective is to determine the eigenvalues that possess the largest imaginary components.
 This problem has been studied at CERFACS (Centre Européen de Recherche et de Formation Avancée en Calcul Scientifique) in collaboration with the Aerospatiale Aircraft division.
 These matrices with their generic properties, including the size ($n$), the number of nonzero entries ($nnz$) and the condition number estimation (Cond), are presented in Table \ref{Tbl2}.